 “How can I go and speak on training character into children, when OUR kids have none?!”

-I often called a dear friend when I was discouraged, and I remember saying to her (on more than one occasion!):
+There were also many times when I discouraged and called a dear friend.
+I remember saying to her (on more than one occasion!):

 It seems that the more consistent I am in having a Bible time with the kids, memorizing Scripture, and working on character training, the worse the kids get.
 I’m not sure that it’s doing any good, or that it’s worth the time and effort!

 Have you ever felt that way?
 Maybe you haven’t voiced it as I did, but you have thought it!